MicrosoftDocs/PowerShell-Docs/.github/PULL_REQUEST_TEMPLATE.md

 ## PR Context
 <!--
 There is a numbered folder for each version of the PowerShell cmdlet content.
-Changes to cmdlet content should be made to all versions where applicable.
+Changes to cmdlet reference should be made to all versions where applicable.
 The /docs-conceptual folder tree does not have version folders.
 -->

-Version(s) of documents impacted
+Select the type(s) of documents being changed.

 **Cmdlet reference & about_ topics**
 - [ ] Version 7 content